Palmers Brewery are launching a new fund to support good causes within a 10-mile range of Bridport.

 ‘That lease now has just over 20 years left to run.
 Once it goes under 20 years it’s harder for the trust to access grants.
 So the trust has asked Palmers for a renewal now.
 We have been working with the trust committee to renew on good terms and charge a rent.
 The rent will underpin the new fund and enable us to support other causes in the community as well as sport,’ he added.

 The full details of the Palmers’ fund are still being formalised, but the brewery plans to launch it this spring.
-Details of how to apply will be available on the Palmers’ website in a few months’ time.
+Details of how to apply for the fund will be available on the Palmers’ website.